spatie/typescript-transformer/docs/usage/annotations.md

 weight: 3
 ---

-When using the `@typescript` annotation, the PHP class's name will be used for the Typescript type:
+When using the `@typescript` annotation, the PHP class's name will be used for the TypeScript type:

 ```php
 /** @typescript */